TradeIdeasPhilip/classic-chuzzle/README.md

 I could see the extra pixels, and I couldn't see as much of the background.
 But the performance was still bad on my phone.

+I tried adding a rectangle completely hiding the background, but leaving the animation on.
+That also had bad performance.

+I tried leaving the background but disabling all the background animations.
+That seems to be working better.
+Tests are still in progress.

 ### Grouping Moving Objects

 This approach has helped me before on other projects.